What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Hidden state as a state of the two-particle system at the moment of preparation

-Let us use ``Factorizability$_{t_P, 1, 2}$'' and ``Settings Independence$_{t_P, 1, 2}$'' to denote the conditions of Factorizability and Settings Independence introduced in section \ref{sec:assumptions-Bell-theorem}, in which ``$\lambda$'' is substituted with ``$\lambda_{t_P, 1, 2}$''.
+Let us use ``Factorizability$_{t_P, 1, 2}$'' and ``Settings Independence$_{t_P, 1, 2}$'' to denote the conditions of Factorizability and Settings Independence introduced in section \ref{sec:assumptions-Bell-theorem} in which ``$\lambda$'' is substituted with ``$\lambda_{t_P, 1, 2}$''.
 Settings Independence$_{t_P, 1, 2}$ seems very plausible: its violation would mean that the state of the measured system is correlated with the choices of measurement settings, so for some states of the system we cannot make or at least are less likely to make some types of measurements on it.
 If $\lambda_{t_P, 1, 2}$ lies in the causal past of $R_a$ and $R_b$, it \textit{can} influence the events that happen in these regions; however, the point is that there are so many \textit{other} events in the causal past of the choices of settings that the influence of $\lambda_{t_P, 1, 2}$ becomes insignificant (unless there exists some specific causal linkage between the preparation of the system and the choice of settings, which seems unlikely; cf. \citealt{shimony-local-beables}).
 It is also possible (at least in principle) to delay the preparation of the system so that it is spacelike related to the choices of measurement settings (see, e.g., \citealt[Fig.~6]{muller-placek-SI}), in which case nothing that happens in regions $R_a$ and $R_b$ can be influenced by $\lambda_{t_P, 1, 2}$ in a locally causal way.
 Some authors regard the violation of \textit{this} variant of Settings Independence (i.e., Settings Independence$_{t_P, 1, 2}$) as an option worth considering, \footnote{ There are two variants of this view, depending on the direction of causal influence.
 According to superdeterminism, causation is directed towards the future (i.e., either $\lambda_{t_P, 1, 2}$ influences the settings, or something in their common past is responsible for the correlation between them).
 According to retrocausal approaches, causal influence travels into the past from settings to $\lambda_{t_P, 1, 2}$.
 Superdeterminism is considered, for example, by \citet{hossenfelder-palmer-superdet} and \citet{ciepielewski-superdeterminism}; retrocausality is considered, for example, by \citet{price-route-realism} and \citet{adlam-retrocausality} and reviewed by \citet{wharton-argaman-locally-mediated} and \citet{sep-qm-retrocausality}.} but for now let us assume that it holds.
 Then, from Bell's theorem it follows that there is no HVT that reproduces the predictions of QM and satisfies Factorizability$_{t_P, 1, 2}$.
-However, this does not answer the question of whether there exists an HVT that reproduces the predictions of QM and satisfies Factorizability with a different choice of $\lambda$ (i.e., encompassing more than the measured system but not confined to the past light cones of $R_A$ and $R_B$, so that it remains relevant for local explanation of quantum correlations).
-Moreover, it is not clear how Factorizability$_{t_P, 1, 2}$ could be derived from Local Causality and why Factorizability with this particular choice of $\lambda$ (and not some other) should be derivable from Local Causality.
-However, such a derivation (for some $\lambda$) is indispensable for establishing \refbc{bell}.
+However, this does not answer the question of whether there exists an HVT that reproduces the predictions of QM and satisfies Factorizability with a different choice of $\lambda$ (i.e., encompassing more than the measured system but confined to the past light cones of $R_A$ and $R_B$, so that it remains relevant for local explanation of quantum correlations).
+Moreover, it is not clear how Factorizability$_{t_P, 1, 2}$ could be derived from Local Causality.
+The last problem is the most important one because such a derivation is indispensable for establishing \refbc{bell} on the basis of Bell's theorem with $\lambda = \lambda_{t_P, 1, 2}$.